OhadRubin/minecraft-web-client/PYGAME_CONTROLLER.md

 # Pygame Controller for Minecraft Web Client

-A visual controller interface for the Minecraft Web Client using pygame.
-This provides an intuitive way to control movement and camera with virtual joysticks and touch areas.
+A comprehensive visual controller interface for the Minecraft Web Client using pygame.
+This provides an intuitive way to control movement, camera, and all common Minecraft actions with virtual joysticks, touch areas, and action buttons.

 ## Features

 - **Virtual Movement Joystick**: Drag to move your character (W/A/S/D equivalent)
 - **Camera Look Area**: Drag to look around (mouse look equivalent)
+- **Action Buttons**: Left/Right click, Jump, Sneak, Sprint, Inventory
 - **Real-time Connection Status**: See if you're connected to the game
 - **Visual Feedback**: UI elements change color when active
+- **Toggle Buttons**: Sneak and Sprint stay on/off
 - **Keyboard Shortcuts**: ESC to quit, R to reconnect

 ## Prerequisites